crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Marked the ``:ref:cluster.graceful_stop.reallocate`` setting as deprecated.
+  This setting was already being ignored, setting the value to `false` has no effect.

 - Expose the total count and sum of durations metrics under the :ref:`query_stats_mbean` for ``QUERY``, ``INSERT``, ``UPDATE``, ``DELETE``, ``MANAGEMENT``, ``DDL`` and ``COPY`` statement types.